 “From April till date, more than 1.3 lakh screening tests have been conducted by states,” the ICMR said in a statement.

-According to the ICMR guidelines, all samples of suspect COVID-19 should be first tested by the E gene screening assay.
+According to the ICMR guidelines, all samples of suspected COVID-19 should be first tested by the E gene screening assay.
 All negatives are to be considered as true negatives.

 All positive samples should be subjected to confirmation by another step.
 The step 2 is RdRp gene confirmatory assay.
 All samples that test positive by this assay must be considered as true positive.